microsoft/fast/sites/website/src/docs/resources/faq.md

 ### Who is behind FAST?

 The Microsoft FAST team builds and maintains all the `@microsoft/fast-*` packages as well as the `@fluentui/web-components` package.
 We are a collection of UX Engineers and Designers who are passionate about solving real-world UX challenges using web standard technologies.
-You can find us on GitHub [here](https://github.com/microsoft/fast).
+You can find us on [GitHub](https://github.com/microsoft/fast).

 ### What does FAST stand for?